donalffons/opencascade.js/doc/README.md

 initOpenCascade({
   mainJs: opencascade,
   mainWasm: opencascadeWasm,
-  worker: "/path/to/opencascade.full.worker.js", // or pass opencascadeWorker (contain a string with the path to the worker) }).then(oc => {
+  worker: "/path/to/opencascade.full.worker.js", // or pass opencascadeWorker (containing a string with the path to the worker)
+}).then(oc => {
   // ready to use multi-threaded build
 });